 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.
 Our attorneys track these developments in real-time on behalf of multiple clients, and we provide a 50-state matrix showing how states regulate hemp and hemp products.

-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (“Hemp-CBD”).
-Each Sunday we will summarize a new state in alphabetical order.
-So far, we have covered Alabama, Alaska and Arizona.
-This week we turn to Arkansas.
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
+Today we turn to Arkansas.

 The Arkansas State Plant Board (“ASPB”), which is part of the state Department of Agriculture, has been overseeing the state’s hemp program since August 2018.

 The ASPB rules require a license to cultivate, process, distribute or market raw hemp and industrial hemp products.
 “Industrial hemp products” or “hemp products” means “products derived from, or made by, processing industrial hemp plants or plant parts, including without limitation: (A) Certified seed for cultivation if the seeds originate from industrial hemp varieties; (B) Cloth; (C) Cordage; (D) Fiber; (E) Food; (F) Fuel; (G) Paint; (H) Paper; (I) Particleboard; (J) Plastics; and (K) Seed, seed meal, and seed oil for consumption.”

 The rules also provide for “publicly marketable hemp product” which is differentiated from “industrial hemp products” and refers to “a hemp product that meets one or more of the following descriptions:”